Polish minority in the Czech Republic: Language and culture

-The primary language of the Polish population in Zaolzie is the Cieszyn Silesian dialect, with the vast majority of Poles using it in everyday communication.
+The primary language of the Polish population in Trans-Olza is the Cieszyn Silesian dialect, with the vast majority of Poles using it in everyday communication.
 The dialect is very prestigious and contributes to the pride of local people.
 It is also used by some local Czechs.
 Local Poles also feel a strong regional identity.
-In the Zaolzie region, a few church services are conducted in Polish.
+In the Trans-Olza region, a few church services are conducted in Polish.
 90% of worshippers among Polish secondary school students are reported to pray in Polish.

 Concerning literature, there is a great variety of authors, genres, and editions produced in Polish.
 For traditional music, many groups are united in the association Ars Musica; this association also includes many choirs, such as Collegium Iuvenum, Collegium Canticorum, and Canticum Novum.
 Many other choirs and traditional folk vocal and dance groups exist, including Olza, Bystrzyca, Oldrzychowice, Suszanie, and Błędowianie, among others.
 Pop and rock bands include Glayzy, Glider, P-metoda, Apatheia, Poprostu and other groups.
 The Cieszyn Theatre in Český Těšín has a Polish Scene (ensemble).
 It is the only professional Polish theatre outside Poland.

 Many cultural, folk, and music festivals are organized each year.
-The largest folklore festival of the Polish community and also the largest folklore festival in the Zaolzie region is the annual Gorolski Święto (lit.
+The largest folklore festival of the Polish community and also the largest folklore festival in the Trans-Olza region is the annual Gorolski Święto (lit.
 "Goral's Festival") organized in Jablunkov.
 Dożynki (harvest festivals) are organized each year in several villages.
 Music festivals include Zlot in Bystřice, Zlot in Vendryně and Dni Kultury Studenckiej (Days of Student Culture) in Bystrzyca.

 There is a 15-minute daily radio broadcast in Polish by Czech Radio Ostrava.
 Czech Television has been broadcasting in Polish for ten minutes a week since September 2003; television programmes from Poland can also be received.
 In 2003, Czech Television's studio in Ostrava launched a regular five-minute news and current affairs weekly in Polish.
 The broadcast was shortened to four minutes in 2007.
 The largest Polish newspaper in the country is Głos Ludu; the largest magazine is Zwrot.